dorna-robotics/education/Chapter 08 - Robot Vision with AI/README.md

 In this exercise, we want to teach the robot to detect human faces and point at them.

 **Step 1**: Gather a dataset of at least 20 pictures, that contain human faces.
 To do so you can photograph your surroundings (don’t take anyone's photo without their permission!) or use pictures available online.
-The photos should contain multiple human faces, with different orientations, with different genders, and races.
-The faces may be near the camera or far away, containing both cases.
+The photos should contain multiple human faces, in different orientations and light conditions.
+The faces may be near the camera or far away.

-**Step 2**: Upload the photos to Roboflow to label the human faces, create a project, and add your teammates to it so that you can all work on the annotation job at the same time.
-You can just use the “Object detection” method and annotate the data by drawing the bounding boxes.
+**Step 2**: Upload the photos to Roboflow to label the human faces, create a project, and add your teammates, so that you can work on the annotation job at the same time.
+You can just use the "Object Detection" method and annotate the data by drawing the bounding boxes.

 **Step 3**: Prepare the data, perform the training, and save the trained model in a Google Drive directory.
 Integrate your trained model into your robot program.
 Make it ready to detect human faces and report the human face with the highest confidence factor’s position with respect to the base frame.
 Create a detection loop for the robot that iterates every second (place ```time.sleep(1)``` at the end of the loop).